jarun/nnn/README.md

 Help & settings, file details, media info and archive listing are shown in the PAGER.
 Please use the PAGER-specific keys in these screens.

-#### Key prompt
+#### Leader key

-The key prompt, invoked by <kbd>^B</kbd>, provides a powerful multi-functional navigation mechanism.
+The Leader key <kbd>^B</kbd> provides a powerful multi-functional navigation mechanism.
 It is case-sensitive and understands contexts, bookmarks and handy location shortcuts.

 | Key | Function |
 |:---:| --- |